aldy505/cameracalc/README.md

 ## Development

-I want to add some other features, but either I don't know what that is or I don't know how to implement it yet.

 Please feel free to put any request on [issues](https://github.com/aldy505/cameracalc/issues).
-Pull Requests is always open.
+If you can code and want to add new feature yourself, Pull Requests are always open.

 ## Changelog

-Please refer to the [changelog](https://github.com/aldy505/cameracalc/blob/master/CHANGELOG.md) for detailed information.
+Please refer to the [Release](https://github.com/aldy505/cameracalc/releases) page.

 ## License